 Write With Care: The Course

 You want your writing, your voice, and your work to be known, right?
-I’m guessing becoming infamous for negatively impacting your Black and Brown readers, LGBTQ followers, and community is not what you had in mind.
+I’m guessing being known for negatively impacting your Black and Brown readers, LGBTQ followers, and community is not what you had in mind.

 It’s only through learning and unlearning that we can develop a new skill – a better skill – for identifying the harm before we hit publish.
 We can also learn how to identify the damage after we’ve hit publish and the right ways to race to correct it and offer repair.

-Sound difficult, right?
-But, it’s far from impossible.
+Sound impossible?
+It’s not!
+It’s far from impossible.
 You can do it, and no matter what you’re writing about or who you’re writing to - it matters.
-Even if your magnum opus is an e-book on cutlery – it still matters.
+Even if you’re writing an e-book on cutlery – it still matters.

 Over six consecutive weeks, Write with Care: The Course will offer you the courageous inspiration and technical skill to help you learn how to remove the damaging biases from your copy so you can make it even more delightful and impactful.